Twice Baked Potatoes

-Twice Baked Potatoes can easily star as the main dish with a few sides such as Cobb Salad and Baked Beans, or it can be served as a side for a main dish like Slow Cooker Chili or Grilled Steak.
+Twice baked potatoes can easily star as the main dish with a few sides or it can be served as a side for a main dish!
+We even have a Twice Baked Potato Casserole that is delicious!

-A tray filled with 6 twice baked potato halves.
+A tray filled with 6 twice baked potato halves topped with cheese, bacon, and green onions.

 If not, you’ve been missing out.
 These savory potatoes are packed with sour cream, bacon, and cheese for the ultimate side dish!

-We even have a Twice Baked Potato Casserole that is delicious!
-These easy Twice Baked Potatoes do take a little time, but they are delicious and easy.
+These easy twice baked potatoes do take a little time, but they are delicious and easy.

-These potatoes do require more time than regular baked potatoes, but the same amount of effort.
+This twice baked potatoes recipe does require more time than regular baked potatoes, but the same amount of effort.
 The most time-consuming part is baking them in the oven!

-In a small bowl, combine oil, parmesan cheese, salt, garlic powder, paprika, and pepper.
+SEASON.
+Meanwhile, in a small bowl, combine oil, Parmesan cheese, salt, pepper, garlic powder, and paprika.
 Mix well.

 Recipe tips

-Grilling Twice Baked Potatoes.
-Wrap the potatoes in foil and place them on the upper grill gate.
+Grilled potatoes.
+Wrap the potatoes in foil and place them on the upper grill grate.

 • Heat the grill to 400°F and bake until the potatoes are tender.
 This will take about 75 minutes.